 At the time of the 1911 Census, the family lived at Hoyle Cottages, Beare Green, near Dorking.
 Alfred was still working as a farm carter and Alice was at home.
 The household further comprised of their children: domestic servant Annie, farm carter George Alfred, carter boy Arthur, Alice, William and Grace .
 Alice stated that she had given birth to six children.
 The accommodation had five rooms.

-The first ship Arthur served aboard was HMS Victory II, from the 17th November 1914 to the 3rd of March 1915.
-He became a Stoker, 1st Class on the 11th of November 1916.
+The first ship Arthur served aboard was HMS Victory II, from 17th November 1914 to 3rd March 1915.
+He became a Stoker, 1st Class on 11th November 1916.

 He was 21 years old.

-Arthur has no known grave, his name is included on the Portsmouth Naval Memorial, Panel 26. which contains over 24,000 names of Sailors who have no known grave.
+Arthur has no known grave, his name is included on the Portsmouth Naval Memorial, Panel 26. which contains over 24,000 names of Sailors.

-Arthur’s parents Alice and Alfred remained at Hoyle Cottages after Arthur’s death.
+Arthur’s parents Alice and Alfred remained at Hoyle Cottages after his death.

 Brooker Family History

-At the time of the 1891 Census, Alfred and Alice Brooker lived at New Barn, West Grinstead, Sussex.
+At the time of the 1891 Census, Alfred and Alice Brooker lived at New Barn, West Grinstead.
 The household further comprised of a visitor, domestic servant, Fanny Mears and agricultural labourer John Mobsby.